ReviewETF Logo

 Insights

 How Many ETFs Should You Actually Hold?
-The Data Behind Portfolio Overlap
+The Data Behind Core + Satellite

 How Many ETFs Should You Actually Hold?
-The Data Behind Portfolio Overlap
+The Data Behind Core + Satellite

-Here are Australia's 10 largest ETFs by assets.
-Between them, they hold $105 billion — 31% of the entire Australian ETF market:
+Here are Australia's 10 largest ETFs by assets, holding $105 billion between them — 31% of the entire Australian ETF market:

 Rank